Public housing estates in the Kai Tak development area: De Novo

 In April 2015, it was reported that some of the flats at De Novo will be offered up for subsidised sale at about 75 per cent of the market value.
 The scheme will target families who cannot afford private housing, but who are too rich to qualify for the Home Ownership Scheme.

-In light of the ongoing lead-in-drinking water scandal, the URA assured prospective buyers that plumbers made use of silver welding materials, and that experts were on hand to ensure no materials with lead were used.
-However, the Apple Daily newspaper took samples from each of De Novo's four blocks and found lead contamination up to 30 percent above the acceptable limit.
+In light of the 2015 lead-in-drinking water scandal, the URA assured prospective buyers that plumbers used silver welding materials, and that experts were on hand to ensure no materials with lead were used.
+However, the Apple Daily newspaper took samples from each of De Novo's four blocks and found lead contamination up to 30 per cent above the acceptable limit.

 Kai Long Court

 Transportation

 The estates are in proximity to Kai Tak station of the Mass Transit Railway.
 In February 2013, five of the eventual 25 pedestrian links to the Kai Tai development area were completed.
 Four bus routes will also service the estates.

 Kai Tak Cruise Terminal is also located nearby.